Title IX FAQs

 Title IX violations can be reported directly to the Title IX Coordinator in person, by phone or by email.
 You can also utilize the University’s online reporting system.

-If you are a student you can also make a report to an RA, RHD, Public Safety Officer, Coach, Dean, Supervisor, Professor or certain Administrators, who are all mandated to report these allegations to the Title IX Coordinator.
-Faculty members and employees who wish to make a report about their own victimization can speak with their Dean, Chair, Supervisor or the Title IX Coordinator, as indicated above.
+If you are a student, you can also make a report to a resident assistant (RA), residence hall director (RHD), Public Safety officer, coach, dean, supervisor, professor or certain administrators, who are all mandated to report these allegations to the Title IX coordinator.
+Faculty members and employees who wish to make a report about their own victimization can speak with their dean, chair, supervisor or the Title IX coordinator, as indicated above.

 Levermore Hall, Room 203, One South Avenue, Garden City, NY 11530